 We reviewed data from reputable sources like Tooltester, TechRadar, and Website Planet to see which platforms consistently rank at the top for raw velocity.

-It is interesting to note that the platforms with the most commercials on TV are rarely the ones winning the speed races.
+The platforms with the most commercials on TV are rarely the ones winning the speed races.

 Let's break down the winners.